AlaSQL/alasql-sqllogictest/README.md

 How?
 ----

-Go get markdown summery run the npm test;
+Go get markdown summery run npm test (will include starting node with garbagecollection set to true):

     npm test

 Result will output to results.md

-To get more details execute `run_raw.js` in the sqllogic folder.
-As the output is very big its suggested to direct output to a file.
-As the testfiles are quite big the garbagecollection can be initiated between the run of each file.
-To initiate this run node with the --expose-gc flag
+**To get more details** execute `run_raw.js` in the sqllogic folder.
+As the output is very big its suggested to direct output to a file and let the garbagecollection be initiated between the run of each file.
+To execute `run_raw.js` run node with the --expose-gc flag:

     cd sqllogic
     node --expose-gc run_raw > results.log